Lycan-Xx/faulty_battery_bypass/README.md

 ## License
 -------

 This script is released under the MIT License.
-See  for details.
+See [text](LICENSE) for details.

 ## Acknowledgements
 ---------------